aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ## Design Notes

 Overall the ProCommander4 is a logical, well-considered piece of hardware.
 The component choices make sense — each part does a clearly defined job, the interconnections are straightforward, and the result is a low parts count design that appears to work reliably.
-Nothing here is cutting-edge, but that's fine; this kind of equipment benefits far more from proven parts and predictable behavior than from chasing the latest silicon.
+Nothing here is cutting-edge, but that's just fine for a product like this.

-If I had one manufacturing note, it would be around mechanical robustness.
-Several of the larger through-hole components — electrolytic capacitors, the input ferrite bead — are unsupported beyond their solder joints and sit freestanding above the board.
-In most installation environments that's probably fine, but for a piece of equipment at this price point, a small amount of silicone staking on those components would go a long way toward preventing joint fatigue from vibration over time.

-The LCD module and the front-panel 5-way joystick switch both sit on small sub-PCB assemblies that protrude from the front of the unit with no additional mechanical support.
-These are the kinds of connections that don't take much force to damage — the copper can lift from the substrate before you've applied what feels like significant load.
-Staking both of those assemblies at the base would make them considerably more robust and is the kind of detail that separates a good product from a great one.
+For my use case — animatronic systems on moving parade floats — I'd want to see better mechanical robustness.
+Several larger through-hole components sit freestanding above the board with no staking, and the LCD and front-panel joystick ride on unsupported sub-PCBs that protrude from the front of the unit.
+Both are the kind of detail that matters when the controller lives on a vehicle or gets handled regularly in the field.
+For a controller that lives in a fixed rack, the vibration side of that is a non-issue — but the fragile sub-PCB assemblies are worth being careful with regardless of where it's installed.

 None of this is a serious criticism — it's a sensible, functional design that clearly does what it's supposed to do.